 It’s important to bear in mind though that cases involving public schools may be challenging because they are likely to assert protection under sovereign immunity laws.
 F.S.
 768.28 is Florida’s waiver of sovereign immunity in tort actions, which outlines the scenarios under which a state might waive its right to sovereign immunity.

 Although attendance is not mandatory at daycare or religious entities, these facilities do accept some level of responsibility for the children’s protection when they accept them into their care.
 Breach of fiduciary duty asserts the entity had a responsibility to act in the best interest of the child, and yet failed to do so.

 Some claims may involve an assertion of negligence per se.
 That is, the facility is liable because of a violation of law.
-Of course, child abuse is against the law, but as it pertains specifically to the entity, our injury lawyers would want to know:
+Of course, child abuse is against the law, but as it pertains specifically to the entity, our Fort Lauderdale child injury attorneys would want to know:

 - Did they conduct the required background checks?

 - Were they abiding regulations on staff-to-child ratios?